-Vladimir Lenin - Karl Marx and Friedrich Engels - Jean-Paul Sartre - Leon Trotsky - Osbert Sitwell - Jules Renard - Gustave Flaubert - Allan Bloom - Alain de Botton - Adam Curtis - George Orwell -
+Vladimir Lenin - Karl Marx & Friedrich Engels - Jean-Paul Sartre - Leon Trotsky - Osbert Sitwell - Jules Renard - Gustave Flaubert - Allan Bloom - Alain de Botton - Adam Curtis TV - George Orwell -

 The whole point is that a bourgeois state which is exercising the dictatorship of the bourgeoisie through a democratic republic cannot confess to the people that it is serving the bourgeoisie.
 It cannot tell the truth and has to play the hypocrite.
-(Capitalism & Bourgeois & Rich & Democracy) Vladimir Lenin
+Vladimir Lenin

 The bourgeoisie, wherever it has got the upper hand, has put an end to all feudal, patriarchal, idyllic relations.
 It has pitilessly torn asunder the motley of ties that bound man to his ‘natural superiors’, and left remaining no other nexus between man and man than naked self-interest, than callous ‘cash payment’.
 Karl Marx and Friedrich Engels, The Communist Manifesto

 What the bourgeoisie therefore produces, above all, are its own grave-diggers.
-Its fall and the victory of the proletariat are equally inevitable.
-(Marxism & Communism & Bourgeoisie) ibid.
+Its fall and the victory of the proletariat are equally inevitable. ibid.

-The essential condition for the existence, and for the sway of the bourgeois class, is the formation and augmentation of capital; the condition for capital is wage-labor.
-Wage-labor rests exclusively on competition between the laborers.
-The advance of industry, whose involuntary promoter is the bourgeoisie, replaces the isolation of the laborers, due to competition, by their revolutionary combination, due to association.
+The essential condition for the existence, and for the sway of the bourgeois class, is the formation and augmentation of capital; the condition for capital is wage-labour.
+Wage-labour rests exclusively on competition between the labourers.
+The advance of industry, whose involuntary promoter is the bourgeoisie, replaces the isolation of the labourers, due to competition, by their revolutionary combination, due to association.
 The development of modern industry, therefore, cuts from under its feet the very foundation on which the bourgeoisie produces and appropriates products.
 What the bourgeoisie therefore produces, above all, are its own grave diggers.
-Its fall and the victory of the proletariat are equally inevitable.
-(Industry & Business & Capitalism & Rule & Bourgeoisie & Labour) Karl Marx, The Communist Manifesto
+Its fall and the victory of the proletariat are equally inevitable. ibid.

 You have to understand that all revolutionaries understand today that there is no way of overthrowing modern society except by violence for the very good reason that this society defends itself by oppression and violence.
 I’m defending a revolutionary cause because my personal goal which is that of all those here is to overthrow Bourgeois society.
 Jean-Paul Sartre

 Civilisation has made the peasantry its pack animal.
 The bourgeoisie in the long run only changed the form of the pack.
-Leon Trotsky, History of the Russian Revolution 1933
+Leon Trotsky, History of the Russian Revolution, 1933

 Is not born,